top of page

 TF1

-Account Based interoperable Ticketing ABiT
+Account Based Interoperable Ticketing (ABiT) &

-• Schemes remain responsible for the, Customer and Service Operator relationships, Products and Token types accepted, usage and settlement rules.
+• Schemes remain responsible for the, Customer and Service Operator relationships, Products and Token types accepted and usage / settlement rules.

 TF2